-Mr. Fickthorn: Will the right hon.
-Gentleman indicate what are the factors that make any particular cases inappropriate? • Collecte The second property Parts of a title flaten a tainer of a new m teta a trata a
+Mr. Pickthom: Will the right hon.
+Gentleman indicate what are the factors that make any particular eases inappropriate?

-Kr.
-Creech Jones: I should like to have notice of that question.
+Mr. Creech Jones: I should like to have notice of that question.

-Mikardo: Would my right hon.
+Mr. Mikardo: Would my right hon.
 Friend say what action is taken about illegal immigrants, mostly from other Arab countries, who are crossing the land frontiers of Palestine?

-Mr. Creach Jones: There are the same restrictions as in regard to Jewish illegal immigrants.
+Mr. Creech Jones: There are the same restrictions as in regard to Jewish illegal immigrants.